mes231/treasure-hunt-game/README.md

 # Treasure Hunt Game
-treasure-hunt-game Digital Treasure Hunt Game An interactive treasure hunt built with Python and Flet.
+An interactive treasure hunt built with Python and Flet.
 Solve riddles, find codes, and unlock surprises! 🎉 Customizable for any occasion.
 Clone, edit, and share the fun! 🚀

 Treasure Hunt Gam
 A fun and interactive treasure hunt game with hidden clues and codes!